rticommunity/rticonnextdds-ros2-docker/README.md

    `osrf/ros:galactic-desktop`.
 If you prefer a different ROS 2 version, select an image from [those available on Docker Hub](https://github.com/osrf/docker_images) and specify it using variable `BASE_IMAGE`.

-   You can choose between 3 different ways to generate this image, based on how RTI Connext DDS is provisioned to it:
+   You can choose between 4 different ways to generate this image, based on how RTI Connext DDS and `rmw_connextdds` are provisioned inside it:

-   - Use an RTI Connext DDS installation from the host (default):
+   - Use an RTI Connext DDS installation from the host, and build `rmw_connextdds` from source (default):

      ```sh
      CONNEXTDDS_DIR=/path/to/rti_connext_dds-6.1.0 \